 - Course is online so that you can study at Blog School from wherever you are

-- 8 self-directed modules so you can learn at your own pace and convenience
+- 8 self-directed modules so you can learn at your own pace and convenience.
+(A general guideline is that you work through one module per week)

 - Modules are structured as blog posts so you can get comfortable engaging with the blog format within the course itself